npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 - **Install older version _Xcode_.** I've got to go to the developer site and try to find it.
 The installed file size is over 3.54GB!
 I don't have that much space left on my hard drive.
 I need to delete some stuff before I can carry on!
 It's late.
 Go to bed.
 And stop talking to yourself.
 - **Try to Install _Xcode_ again.** After waiting for what felt like _hours_ it to install, it _still_ fails!
 Why?!
 I'm now fumbling around the internet and I've managed to install _Command Line Tools_ (I didn't have to install _Xcode_ after all).
 I'll just try installing it again and...IT WORKED!
 Terminal is going crazy.
 I've never been so happy to see so much code I don't understand scrolling down my screen.
 Hold on ...
 OH FOR GOD'S SAKE!!!
 It _hasn't_ worked.
 It HAS NOT WORKED.
 - **Install JSON.** After _more_ fumbling around the internet, I now need to install JSON via the command line too!
 Why?
 - **Install something called _rdiscount_.** What the hell is this? _Another_ thing to install.
 ANOTHER THING.
 What are all these things?!
 I'm feeling desperate now.
-If I was told to install something called _virus.exe_ I think I'd just do it.
+If the message told me to install something called _virus.exe_ I think I'd just do it.
 - **Celebrate** OH SWEET JESUS!
 It worked!
 It _actually_ worked!

 Yep, it was a pain in the arse.